Boundary representations of hyperbolic groups: The geometric setting

 \subsection{Boundary representations}

-We now fix some notation for the rest of the paper.
+We will now fix some notation for the rest of the paper.
 Let $\Gamma$ be a non-elementary hyperbolic group.
-Fix a metric $d\in\mathcal{D}(\Gamma)$, and choose $1\in\Gamma$ as the basepoint.
+Fix a metric $d\in\mathcal{D}(\Gamma)$, and choose $1\in\Gamma$ as the base-point.
 Since $\Gamma$ acts on itself by isometries freely and cocompactly, we are in the setting of Section~\ref{sec:quasi-conf-meas}.
 Pick a sufficiently small $\epsilon>0$, and let $D$ be the Hausdorff dimension of $(\bG,d_\epsilon)$.
 Denote by $\mu$ the corresponding Hausdorff measure.
 We may normalize $\mu$ and $d_\epsilon$ in such a way that $\mu(\bG)=1$ and $\diam\bG=1$.
-By changing $\epsilon$, we may also assume that $D>1$.
+Since $D\epsilon$ is constant, by choosing sufficiently small $\epsilon$, we may also assume that $D>1$.
 Now, denote